ChristianCricchi/MilestoneProject1/README.md

 <p style="text-align:justify;">After the first step, it is crucial to conduct research.
 To start a focused research, it is important to follow the step below:</p>

 1. Stakeholder Interview.
-   1. The number one point is crucial, and it is of fundamental importance to engage whth stakeholders, thoroughly understand their needs and requests, and ask questions..
+   1. The number one point is crucial, and it is of fundamental importance to engage whth stakeholders, thoroughly understand their needs and requests, and ask questions.
-2. Competitorr review
+2. Competitorr review.
-   2. Another importa point is to analyase the work that our competitors are doing and investigate how they are doing it.
+   1. Another important point is to analyse the work that competitors are doing and investigate how they are doing it.
-3. User Interview or research
-   1. Subitem 2.1
-   2. Subitem 2.2